Hurricane Jova (2011)

-Hurricane Jova was a strong Pacific hurricane that made landfall in Jalisco, Mexico in October 2011.
-The cyclone was the tenth named storm, ninth hurricane, and fifth major hurricane of the 2011 Pacific hurricane season.
-Jova developed from a tropical disturbance that formed on October 5.
+Hurricane Jova was a powerful Category 3 Pacific hurricane that made landfall on southwestern Mexico in October 2011.
+The tenth named storm, ninth hurricane and fifth major hurricane of the 2011 Pacific hurricane season, Jova developed from a tropical disturbance that initially formed on October 5, 2011.
 The disturbance steadily organized and acquired more thunderstorm activity over the following hours, and it became a tropical depression early on October 6.
-It strengthened into Tropical Storm Jova later that day.
-Moving generally northward, wind shear initially inhibited the system until the establishment of more favorable conditions on October 8 allowed Jova to begin to intensify.
-It reached hurricane strength that day as it drifted eastwards, and reached major hurricane status on October 10 after a period of steady intensification.
+The depression strengthened into Tropical Storm Jova later that day.
+Moving generally northward, wind shear initially inhibited Jova from strengthening much until the establishment of more favorable conditions on October 8 allowed Jova to begin to intensify.
+It reached hurricane strength that day as it drifted eastwards, and major hurricane status on October 10 after a period of steady intensification.
 Jova reached peak intensity the following day as a high-end Category 3 hurricane, with maximum sustained winds of 110 kn, and a minimum barometric pressure of 955 mbar.
-Jova weakened somewhat as it approached the coastline of Mexico, and made landfall near Barra de Navidad, Jalisco on October 12 as a Category 2 hurricane.
-The storm rapidly weakened as it moved inland and dissipated the next morning.
+Jova weakened somewhat as it approached the Pacific coast of Mexico, and made landfall near Barra de Navidad, Jalisco on October 12 as a still-powerful Category 2 hurricane.
+The storm rapidly weakened as it moved inland and dissipated later that day.

-Tropical cyclone watches and warnings were issued for the coast of Mexico ahead of the storm, extending from Nayarit to Michoacán.
+Tropical cyclone watches and warnings were issued for much of the west coast of Mexico ahead of the storm, extending from Nayarit to Michoacán.
 The ports of Puerto Vallarta and Manzanillo were closed, stranding some cargo ships.
 Evacuation shelters were opened across Jalisco.
-Jova brought destructive winds, flooding rain, and mudslides mainly to Jalisco and Colima, killing nine and leaving six injured.
+Jova brought destructive winds, flooding rain, and deadly mudslides mainly to the Mexican states of Jalisco and Colima, killing nine people and leaving six more injured.
 Roads and infrastructure were damaged, and 107,000 electricity customers lost power.
 Losses caused by Jova amounted to about MX$2.75 billion (US$204 million).

 Meteorological history

-On the morning of October 5, a disturbance formed within the intertropical convergence zone about 430 nmi south of Acapulco, Mexico.
-A well-defined area of low pressure developed within the disturbance later that day as it traveled westwards.
-Thunderstorm activity associated with the disturbance became more organized over the rest of the day, and it further developed into a tropical depression at 00:00 UTC on October 6.
-The depression continued to organize as it turned west-northwestwards around the southwestern edge of a subtropical ridge, and it became Tropical Storm Jova at 18:00 UTC about 440 nmi south-southwest of Manzanillo, Mexico.
+On the morning of October 5, a disturbance formed within the Intertropical Convergence Zone about 430 nmi south of Acapulco, Mexico.
+A well-defined area of low pressure developed within the disturbance later that day as it moved westward.
+Thunderstorm activity associated with the disturbance became more organized over the course of the day, and it further developed into a tropical depression around 00:00 UTC on October 6.
+The depression continued to organize as it turned west-northwestwards around the southwestern edge of a subtropical ridge, becoming a tropical storm at 18:00 UTC about 440 nmi south-southwest of Manzanillo, Mexico, and was given the name Jova.
 In spite of moderate northeasterly wind shear displacing thunderstorm activity away from the low-level circulation center, Jova intensified slowly through October 7, with rainbands forming northwest of the center.
-At the same time, the ridge steering Jova began to weaken, causing Jova to decelerate and turn further north.
+At the same time, the ridge steering Jova began to weaken, causing the cyclone to decelerate and turn further north.